 ONS would like to thank colleagues in the Department of Energy and Climate Change and the Welsh Government for their support in this publication.

-Average total household energy consumption in England and Wales decreased by 24.7% from 2005 to 2011.
+Average household energy consumption in England and Wales decreased by 22.3% between 2005 and 2011.

-Household energy consumption varied regionally and was highest in the East Midlands for every year between 2005 and 2011.
+Average household energy consumption varied regionally and was lowest in the South West for every year between 2005 and 2011.

-Out of the 20 local authorities that had the highest household energy consumption in 2011, 16 are in the East Midlands.
+Out of the 10 local authorities that had the highest average household energy consumption in 2011, eight were in the South East.

-On average, households in all regions consumed more gas than electricity, and the amount of gas as a proportion of total energy consumption varied regionally.
+Generally, households in all regions and Wales consumed more gas than electricity, and there was a noticeable variation in gas consumption as a proportion of total energy consumption.

-The regions that had the highest total household energy consumption also had the highest Economy 7 electricity consumption as a proportion of total household energy consumption.
+The East of England had the highest Economy 7 electricity consumption as a proportion of total household energy consumption.

-This article uses domestic energy consumption data from 2005 to 2011, produced by the Department of Energy and Climate Change and available on the Neighbourhood Statistics Service website, to explore the geographical variations in mean household energy consumption over time1.
-Domestic energy consumption is expressed as an average per electricity meter in this analysis2.
-The number of ordinary electricity meters has been used as a proxy for the number of households and so energy consumption is referred to throughout the article as average household energy consumption.
+This article uses domestic energy consumption data (for gas and electrcity) from 2005 to 20111,2, produced by the Department of Energy and Climate Change and available on the Neighbourhood Statistics Service website, to explore the geographical variations in mean household energy consumption over time3.
+Domestic energy consumption is expressed as an average per electricity meter in this analysis4.
+The number of ordinary electricity meters plus the number of Economy 7 meters has been used as a proxy for the number of households and so energy consumption is referred to throughout the article as average household energy consumption.
+This method was used as it can be carried out using the dataset available on the Neighbourhood Statistics website.
+Note however that household energy consumption data which uses the number of households as a denominator is available from the Department of Energy and Climate Change.

 Small areas, Middle Layer Super Output Areas (MSOAs), are analysed in order to demonstrate the geographical distribution of household energy consumption across the English regions and Wales.
 To do this, the percentage of MSOAs in the English regions and Wales that fell within each quintile of overall energy consumption are reported.

-Analysis is presented to show the breakdown of household energy consumption by type, identifying the proportion of gas and electricity consumed by each region as a proportion of total household energy consumption, and the proportion of Economy 7 electricity consumed as a proportion of all household energy consumption.
+Analysis is presented to show the breakdown of household energy consumption by energy type, identifying the proportion of gas and electricity consumed by households within each region as a proportion of their total household energy consumption, and the proportion of Economy 7 electricity consumed as a proportion of all household energy consumption.

 This article will be of interest to those involved with environmental and energy policy-making and research, particularly at the regional and local level, as well as those who require an understanding of the energy market, for example, utility companies and information groups such as UK Energy Watch which collates UK energy use and generation data.

-Data used in this analysis do not include the amount of energy from wood, heating oil or other sources consumed domestically and so the total energy consumption of households may underestimate the true amount of total domestic energy consumed.
-According to 2011 Census data, the percentage of households in England and Wales that used heating oil, wood or other sources of energy to provide central heating was 6.4%.
+Data used in this analysis do not include the amount of energy from wood, heating oil or other non gas and electricity sources consumed domestically and so the total energy consumption of households may underestimate the true amount of total domestic energy consumed.
+According to 2011 Census data, the percentage of households in England and Wales that used heating oil, wood or other non gas and electricity sources of energy to provide central heating was 6.4%.
 Wales had the highest proportion of households that used these other sources of energy (11.5%) and the North West had the lowest (3.5%).
 Energy consumption from these sources is not included in the domestic energy consumption data.

 Domestic gas consumption data have been adjusted to take account of regional differences in weather which may have otherwise affected the geographical distribution of energy consumption.